rails-id/guides/source/active_job_basics.md

   #....
 end

-# Now your job will use `resque` as its backend queue adapter overriding what
+# Now your job will use `resque` as it's backend queue adapter overriding what
 # was configured in `config.active_job.queue_adapter`.
 ```